ElSol47/ElSol47/README.md

 - 👋 Hi, I’m ElSol47 or Mr CZ Tango
 - 👀 some stuff for Flipper Zero
 - 🌱 I’m currently learning Cybersecurity and Ethical Hacking
-- 💞️ I’m looking to collaborate on Flipper Zero
+- 💞️ I’m looking to collaborate on Flipper Zero and other cyber related
-- 📫 How to reach me hit me up on my discord sol4769
+- 📫 How to reach me hit me up on my discord sol4769 or email me @MrCyberZeroTango@Yahoo.com
 -
 - ⚡ Fun fact: I wake up in the moring and piss excellence.